 But here’s another perspective…

 At every conference I attend, or listserve I read, I see the question posed to our profession: “What’s beyond the auction gala?
 How do we get off this treadmill?”

 The answer?
 We need to not need it anymore.

-I’ll say that again, with that nice black line just to the left of it, because it really tends to drive the central idea home.
+I’ll say that again, because it really tends to drive the central idea home.